SlimeVR/SlimeVR-Docs-Site/src/quick-setup.md

 	![Animation of the connection process](assets/img/quick_connectTracker.gif)

 1. Once you have connected all your trackers, you should see them listed with numbers on the right.
-If you have forgotten which trackers have yet to be plugged in, shaking a powered on tracker will highlight it in the list, if it has already been connected.
+If you have forgotten which trackers have yet to be plugged in, shaking a connected tracker will highlight it in the list.
 Click **I connected all my trackers** once you are finished.

    ![Connect trackers page](assets/img/quick_trackerConnected.png)